INTI-CMNB-FPGA/fpga_lib/doc/FIFO_ug.md

 In the following explanation, a FIFO configured with a memory depth of 4, and indications of almost empty and full of 1, was used.

+**NOTE:** `wrst_i` and `rrst_i` are interconnected without a CDC technique (which could produce a try to use the FIFO in an internal reset state).
+It is a responsibility of the user to guarantee the duration to ensure the reset of both sides.

 ## Write Side

 ```